-205. On November 15, 2015, a Google employee complained to Google HR regarding a highly offensive post from an employee in the Developer Product Group.
+166. On November 15, 2015, a Google employee complained to Google HR regarding a highly offensive post from an employee in the Developer Product Group.
 The post stated:

-"If you put a group of 40-something white men in a room together and tell them to come up with something creative or innovative, they'll come back and tell you how enjoyable the process was, and how they want to do it again, but they come up with fuck-all as a result!"
-(Emphasis added.)
+"If you put a group of 40-something white men in a room together and tell them to come up with something creative or innovative, they'll come back and tell you how enjoyable the process was, and how they want to do it again, but they come up with fuck-all as a result!" (emphasis added.)

-- 206. The Google employee stated that this statement was a violation of the Google Code of Conduct, and was creating a hostile workplace environment as it targeted members of Google-disfavored races, males, and individuals over the age of 40. - 207.
-Google HR responded: "Given the context of the post and that [the employee's] main point is to highlight that it is helpful to have diverse perspectives, it doesn't appear that the post to [sic] violates our policies." - 208.
+- 167. The Google employee stated that this statement was a violation of the Google Code of Conduct, and was creating a hostile workplace environment as it targeted Caucasians, males, and individuals over the age of 40. - 168.
+Google HR responded: "Given the context of the post and that [the employee's] main point is to highlight that it is helpful to have diverse perspectives, it doesn't appear that the post to [sic] violates our policies." - 169.
 Perplexed, the Google employee responded to Google HR by replacing the term "40-something white men" with "women" and asked how that was not a breach of conduct.
 Google failed to respond.